Activiti/activiti-cloud/activiti-cloud-acceptance-scenarios/README.md

 This repo now includes a set of modules which contains different acceptances tests.
 This acceptance tests rely on having an environment to run against.

-In order to point to an environment you can export the following *ENVIROMENT VARIABLES*
+In order to point to an environment you can export the following *ENVIRONMENT VARIABLES*

 ```
 > export GATEWAY_HOST=<custom-gateway-host>:<custom-gateway-port>